boriswc/Simple-Reverse-Geo-Coding-API/readme.md

 ## Requirements

 * Python Version >= 3.6 (Because of the use of formatted print which was added to Python 3.6)
-* Please see requirements.txt file that includes all necessary pip installations
+* Please see requirements.txt file that includes all necessary pip module installations (Or follow step 2 of the How to run? + install )

 ## How to run? + install
 * Install python3-pip : Execute "sudo apt-get install python3-pip" in terminal and press Y when prompted